claytonshaw/bank_churn_api/README.md

 ## Dataset

 The dataset was obtained from Kaggle.
-Before using or redistributing the dataset, please review the dataset’s license and usage terms on Kaggle.
-If the dataset cannot be publicly shared, consider adding the CSV file to your `.gitignore` and provide instructions on how others can download it from Kaggle.

 ## Getting Started